IO International Office

 Working students, first-time academics, students with child, disability or chronic illness

 Receiving the Erasmus grant also comes with some duties students have to fulfill.
-This mainly means preparing and handing in important documents on time, such as the Digital Learning Agreement, the Honorary declaration on Top-Ups (if applicable), the Grant Agreement (print out & sign), the Copy of the Transcript of Records and the Confirmation of Stay and the online reports.
+This mainly means preparing and handing in important documents on time, such as the Digital Learning Agreement, the Honorary declaration on Top-Ups (if applicable), the signed Grant Agreement, the Copy of the Transcript of Records and the Confirmation of Stay and the online reports.

 NON-EU